 It was Kristofferson’s deft pen and trustworthy heart that led him to be one fourth of The Highwaymen along with Johnny Cash, Waylon Jennings and Willie Nelson — all writers who had much more success as artists but looked to Kristofferson as a true visionary behind the lyric sheets.

-And while Kristofferson first made a name for himself in acting playing ruthless roles like Billy The Kid, it’s no surprise that he soon fell comfortably into the soothing, wise elder statesman trope of film.
+Kristofferson first made a name for himself in acting playing ruthless roles like Billy The Kid or the rock star John Norman Howard in “A Star Is Born.”
+But it’s no surprise that he soon fell comfortably into the soothing, wise elder statesman trope of film.
 Even when he was killing vampires as the wise elder statesman mentor in the Blade trilogy.

 Sadly, in 2013 he began suffering from memory loss.
 But, never taking the obvious route, Kristofferson eventually revealed his memory had been affected not by the popular theories of Alzheimer’s or dementia, but Lyme disease — a much more treatable condition.
 As he recovers and his memories return, Kristofferson said the one thing he never forgets is his family or his song lyrics.